Lady Margaret Douglas-Home: Career

 Lady Margaret worked in the publications department of the National Gallery in 1941 and as a lady-in-waiting to Princess Alexandra in the 1950s.

 In the post-war years, she ran the Home and Van Thal publishing firm, together with Herbert van Thal and Gwylim Fielden Hughes, until was taken over by Arthur Barker about 1952.

 Lady Margaret also bought and ran an antiques business in Burnham Market, Norfolk.
 This led her in 1974 to found Burnham Market Festival, which began as a series of concerts, poetry readings and drama productions.
 She continued as its director until 1992.

 Her autobiography, A Spencer Childhood, appeared in 1994.

 Personal life

-In 1931, Lady Margaret married Hon.
-Henry Montagu Douglas-Home (1907–1980), second son of the Charles Douglas-Home, 13th Earl of Home and a brother of Alec Douglas-Home, who served as Prime Minister of the United Kingdom in 1963–1964.
+On 7 July 1931, Lady Margaret married Hon.
+Henry Montagu Douglas-Home (21 November 1907 – 19 July 1980), second son of the Charles Douglas-Home, 13th Earl of Home and the brother of Alec Douglas-Home, who served as Prime Minister of the United Kingdom in 1963–1964.
 The marriage was dissolved in 1947.
-They had two sons, Robin (died 1968) and Charles (died 1985).
+They had two sons, Robin (8 May 1932 – 15 October 1968) and Charles (1 September 1937 – 29 October 1985).
 Their daughter Fiona married first Gregory Martin and secondly the merchant banker Sir Ian James Fraser (1923–2003), former chairman of Lazard.
-Lady Margaret was a great-aunt of Diana, Princess of Wales, and a close friend of Queen Elizabeth The Queen Mother.
-She died at Wells-next-the-Sea, Norfolk, in 1996.
+Lady Margaret was the grandaunt of Diana, Princess of Wales, and a close friend of Queen Elizabeth The Queen Mother.
+She died at Wells-next-the-Sea, Norfolk, on 26 May 1996.